Administrative Guidelines for Academic Department Chairs

 Search Committee Chair

 2. After the conference or telephone interview.
 Typically, candidates who are invited to participate in a formal conference interview or telephone interview do not receive notification that they will not be offered the position until after the position has been accepted by another candidate.
+This correspondence may be sent in hard-copy or via email.
 Below is a sample letter:

 It was a pleasure to speak with you recently to discuss the position of ______ here at Gustavus.

 Several fine applicants for the position were interviewed and the background and qualifications of each applicant were carefully reviewed.
 The committee determined that another candidate’s experience and educational preparation more closely matched the duties of this position.

 The opportunity to meet with you has been appreciated.